ripl/SofaFramework-Docker/README.md

 This repo has contains scripts that will automate building the Sofa Framwork simulator with plugins needed to work with Soft Robots.
+(STLIB, SoftRobots, ModelOrderReduction).

 To build run: ./build.sh